-It is also possible to remotely control DME64N units from the PM5D via a CASCADE connection.
+It is also possible to remotely control DME series units from the PM5D via a CASCADE connection.
 In such cases assign the nearest DME64N unit to the PM5D as the device group master.
+When using a DME64N/24N together with the DME Satellite, you must assign the DME Satellite as the master.

-Another method of remotely controlling a DME64N/24N from a PM5D is via CobraNet connections to MY16-C or MY16-CII cards.
+Another method of remotely controlling a DME series from a PM5D is via CobraNet connections to MY16-C or MY16-CII cards.

-In either case the PM5D will only be able to communicate with one device group master, so all DME64N/24N units to be controlled from the PM5D must be in the same device group, and the host address of the device group master must be set to "2."
+All DME series units to be controlled from the PM5D must be in the same device group, and the host address of the device group master must be set to "2."
+However, if the PM5D is version 2.20 or higher and the DME Satellite is version 3.07 or higher, you can set the parameter to any number.